Visit Dalat, Vietnam

 After a morning of sightseeing or trekking you can enjoy afternoon tea and cakes on the impressive lawn of the Dalat Palace - once the centre of colonial society, this recently refurbished property is a pleasant reminder of days gone by.

-Suggested Dalat itinerary
+Suggested itineraries featuring Dalat

 This sample itinerary will give you an idea of what is possible when you travel in Dalat, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.